vincode-io/Zavala/docs/_pages/help/Settings.md

 	  Fonts can be for different indent levels.
 Lower indent levels inherent their fonts from the higher levels if the aren’t specifically set in Settings.

 	  On iPad and iPhone the Editor will adjust the size of your fonts if you have increased or decreased the font size using [Dynamic Type](https://support.apple.com/en-us/HT202828).

-* Advanced
-	* Use Main Window as Default

-	  When there are no windows open and Zavala gets activated the [Open Quickly](Open_Quickly.md) window will open.
-If you don’t like this behavior, you can select “Use Main Window as Default” to open the [Main Window](Main_Window.md) instead.

-	* Disable Editor Animations

-	  Some users are more used to other outliners than don’t animate user interface elements.
-This allows them to disable those animations.